LouiseSteward/learn/perinatal-hiv/text/quiz-01.md

 	-	Only clear away the needle after the procedure has been completed
 20. What prophylaxis should be given to a healthcare worker after an accidental needle-stick injury when collecting blood from an HIV-positive patient?
 	-	Penicillin should be given immediately
-	+	Truvada and Aluvia should be started within two hours
+	+	Truvada and Atazanavir/Ritonavir should be started within two hours
 	-	Hepatitis A vaccine should be given within 72 hours
 	-	Co-trimoxazole